jannis-t69/quickWP/readme.md

 # QuickWP

-QuickWP script can be used for spinning up a docker WordPress container temporary test site, for debugging and testing.
-It is not meant for production purpose
+QuickWP script can be used to spin up a docker WordPress container for a temporary test site.
+It is not meant for production purposes

 ## Requirements